 2000+ Genetic Factors

-If we know how we grow, we’ll know how to shrink.
+If we know how to grow, we’ll know how to stop doing it.